Go to the top of the page

 Basic Concept

-In accordance with the Medium-Term Management Plan - Rolling Plan announced in May 2023, the JAL Group will work to achieve JAL Vision 2030 and sustainably improve corporate value by positioning ESG strategy as the topmost strategy in order to realize value creation and growth and by achieving medium- to long-term growth through the manage of risks and opportunities.
+In accordance with the Medium Term Management Plan Rolling Plan 2023 announced in May 2023, the JAL Group will work to achieve JAL Vision 2030 and sustainably improve corporate value by positioning ESG strategy as the topmost strategy in order to realize value creation and growth and by achieving medium- to long-term growth through reducing risks and seizing opportunities.

-The JAL Group has established an the JAL Group Environmental Policy based on this concept and a promotion system under this policy.
+The JAL Group has established the JAL Group Environmental Policy, based on this concept and a promotion system under this policy.
 As a corporate citizen, we are working to preserve the environment and remove impediments to our progress.

 Governance

-The Medium-Term Management Plan incorporates responses to climate change into its management strategy, and defines the eight material issues for sustainability in general to address social issues through business.
-With a strong commitment to achieve sustainable business operations and corporate value improvement through steady efforts to address these issues, we reflect external ESG ratings and CO2 reduction targets in executive remuneration as indicators.
+In addition, the Medium Term Management Plan incorporates addressing climate change into its management strategy and defines eight key sustainability issues (materiality) to address social issues through its business operations.
+With a strong commitment to achieve sustainable business operations and enhance corporate value through steady efforts to address these issues, we reflect external ESG ratings and CO2 emission reduction targets in officer remuneration as indicators.

-• GX Strategy to achieve Net Zero CO2 emisions by 2050
+- Progress on the GX strategy to achieve Net Zero CO2 Emissions by 2050

 Strategy